billyball1517/gns3server-old/README.md

 # ADDITIONAL INFO

-Make sure the path when creating projects is `/home/user/......`  rather than your local user account home folder.
+Make sure the path when creating projects the path is `/home/user/......`  rather than your local user account home folder.